DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - The learner demonstrated an excellent grasp of UX by adding styling such as `text-shadow` and `background-color` to ensure the text was legible against the image background.

 ---

+#### FIFTH CHALLENGE - creating a fixed navbar

+### Course Step Number: 588

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This challenge required the student to create a fixed navigation bar that stays at the top of the page.
+The student successfully used semantic HTML and modern CSS techniques, including `position: fixed` and Flexbox, to create a functional and styled navbar with a hover effect.

+##### Insights from Chat Discussion summary

+- The learner demonstrated an excellent understanding of modern CSS by using `z-index` to ensure the navbar remains visible on top of other content.
+- The challenge provided a practical application of foundational and modern web development concepts, reinforcing skills in both HTML structure and CSS styling.

+---